Feuerhamster/lmke-warp-plugin/readme.md

 It's useful for example if a player has a shop and want other players to visit their shop.

 This type of warps can have **teleport signs**.
 Simply create a sign and write `[poi]` in the first line and the name of the poi in the second line.

+## Installation & Configuration
+Just download the latest build from the [releases](/releases) and paste it into your plugins directory.
+If you want to have economy support, you will need [Vault](https://www.spigotmc.org/resources/vault.34315/) and a compatible economy plugin.

+For more details on configuration, please see [config.yml](/src/main/resources/config.yml)

 ## Commands